Carb Blockers: Are They a Good or Bad Idea?

 The marketing of this carb blocker positions it as a natural weight loss aid.

-Key Point: White kidney bean extract blocks amylase from digesting starches and it is found in legumes.
+Key point: White kidney bean extract blocks an enzyme called amylase from digesting starches.
+It is found and extracted from legumes.

 How Do Carb Blockers Work?